BLS scenario 8 is the eighth BLS scenario within the BLS Express Study Guide. This scenario covers BLS for the choking adult.

 How many times should you repeat this abdominal thrust?CorrectIncorrect

 3. You begin abdominal thrusts, but the patient soon becomes unresponsive.
+You ask a person nearby to activate the emergency response system.
 What will be your intervention?CorrectIncorrect

-4. After you lower the victim to the ground and ask a coworker nearby to activate the emergency response system, what would be your next intervention?CorrectIncorrect
+4. After you lower the victim to the ground, what would be your next intervention?CorrectIncorrect

 5. You begin CPR with chest compressions.